Get urgent help in a mental health crisis

 If someone has self-harmed but it does not appear to be life-threatening, or is talking about wanting to self-harm

 The Sanctuary overnight crisis centre

-People living in Wigan and Leigh or those registered with a GP in the borough can access the service by calling The Sanctuary on 01942 410 522.
+People living in Wigan and Leigh or those who have a GP in the borough can access the service by calling The Sanctuary on 01942 410 522.
 The Sanctuary is based at Claire House, Phoenix Way, Lower Ince, Wigan, WN3 4NW.

 Visit A&E or call 999

 A mental health emergency should be taken as seriously as a medical emergency.
-Call 999 if you or someone you know experiences an acute life-threatening medical or mental health emergency.
+Call 999 if you or someone you know experiences a life-threatening medical or mental health emergency.

 You can go to accident and emergency (A&E) directly if you need immediate help and are worried about your safety, for example if you are close to acting on suicidal thoughts or have seriously harmed yourself.

 Once at A&E, the team will tend to your immediate physical and mental health needs.
 The local A&E departments at Warrington Hospital, Whiston Hospital and Royal Albert Edward Infirmary each have a mental health liaison team who will work with A&E staff to ensure your mental health needs are supported while you're in hospital.

 The team in charge of your care will assess you, decide on the best course of care, and whether you can go home or need to stay in hospital.